thiagofborn/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![Data Explorer is selected and highlighted on the Azure Cosmos DB account blade.
 On the Collections blade, the turned delta next to plans is highlighted, and Documents is selected and highlighted below it.
 On the Mongo Documents tab to the right, the first of three imported documents is selected and highlighted.](media/cosmos-db-plans-documents.png "Azure Cosmos DB account blade")

->**Change #05: WARNING: --sslAllowInvalidCertificates and --sslAllowInvalidHostnames are deprecated, please use --tlsInsecure instead**.
+>**Change #04:** WARNING: --sslAllowInvalidCertificates and --sslAllowInvalidHostnames are deprecated, please use --tlsInsecure instead.
 Change from: --sslAllowInvalidCertificates to: --tlsInsecure to skip the warning.

 12. Repeat step 8 for the users and orders collections, replacing the `<your_collection>` values with: